Examples of Pen Portraits and their use in Strategy Creation

-In our article “What is a Pen Portrait and How is it Used in Strategy Creation?” we discussed the importance of ensuring that the facilitator has information about the people involved in the strategy development process so that he/she has some understanding of their background, their beliefs and how they are likely to react to the process.
+In our article “What is a Pen Portrait?” we discussed the importance of ensuring that the facilitator has information about the people involved in the strategy development process.
+This means that they have some understanding of their background, beliefs and how they are likely to react to the process.

-Here are some examples of real pen portraits (the names have been changed for obvious reasons!) and how I used them during strategic interviews:
+Here are some examples of real pen portraits (the names have been changed for obvious reasons) and how we used them during strategic interviews: